Certificate IV in Rail Safety Investigation (TLI40115)

 |AQF Level||Level 4: Certificate IV|

 Students will be required to access rail track environments for the completion of some assessment tasks and activities that require adequate mobility in these environments.
-Students must also have successfully completed a National Track Safety Induction (NTSI) or similar.
-Induction training is available through various RTO's in Australia.
+Students will also require a sound level of literacy and numeracy skills in order to read standards, codes, legislation, make calculations and complete reports.

 Student Outcomes, Career Opportunities and Occupations